 In May this year, I went on my first trip to Germany.

 The premise of the trip was to drive around Lake Constance, in Hymer caravans, visiting some of the wine regions.
-(You can follow the Baden-Württemberg wine series on Amateur Wine) I know, a drink and drive shocker!
+(You can follow the Baden-Württemberg wine series here) I know, a drink and drive shocker!

 In actual fact, there wasn’t so much driving – I was relieved of my duties after one day as I was deemed too slow a driver.
 And there wasn’t so much drinking either – it was obviously all about the tastings.
-(You can read some of my recommendations for the region on Yahoo) But there was quite a bit of eating, of course.
+But there was quite a bit of eating, of course.

 I’ve always been a bit dubious of German food – there I said it.
 Probably because, more than anything else, I associate it with Bavarian sausages and rustic stews.
 There’s a sort of uniformity in flavour where, once you’ve had one dish, you’ve had them all.